cppalliance/safe-cpp/proposal/draft.md

 }
 ```

 Rust's unchecked subscript story is not elegant.
-You have to use the separately named functions `get_unchecked` and `get_unchecked_mut` which are associated with arrays, slices and vectors using traits.
+You have to use the separately named functions `get_unchecked` and `get_unchecked_mut`.
 These are unsafe functions, so your calls have to be wrapped in _unsafe-blocks_.
 That exposes other operations to the unsafe context.
 Since we're invoking functions directly, as opposed to using the `[]` operator, we don't get automatic dereference of the returned borrows.

 ```cpp
 template<class T+>